-In this chapter, you will learn about different message types used in LoRaWAN.
-These message types are used to transport application-specific data and MAC commands.
-The Things Fundamentals Certification Exam expects you should have basic knowledge on the following topics with regards to the message types:
+In this chapter, you will learn about different message types used in LoRaWAN 1.0.x and 1.1.
+These message types are used to transport MAC commands and application data.
+The Things Fundamentals Certification exam expects you should have basic knowledge on the following topics with regards to the message types:

 - MAC Message types and their uses.

-- Transporting MAC commands in the FOpts field.
+- Sending MAC commands in the FOpts field.

-- Transporting MAC commands and application payloads in FRMPayload the field.
+- Sending MAC commands and application data in the FRMPayload field.

-- Keys used to encrypt each message field that carries MAC Commands and application payloads.
+- Keys used to encrypt each field that carries MAC Commands and application data.

-- Keys used to calculate the MIC of each message.
+- Keys used to calculate the Message Integrity Code (MIC) of each message.